SOUMAJYOTI/Causality-Prediction/README.md

 connectives and boolean logical operators to define causal relationships between different features and the response variable and hnece address the above shortcomings.

+The code demonstrates an example of using the Kleinger causality framework used in "The Temporal Logic of Causal Structures" by Smantha Kleinberg et. al 2012.
+The code and ideas are entirely mine although adopted from that paper and in no way is an authority on the concept used in that paper.